rahulhaque/laravel-filepond/README.md

 #### delete()

 Calling the `Filepond::field()->delete()` method will delete the temporary file respecting the soft delete configuration for `Filepond` model.
 This method is useful when you're manually handling the file processing using `getFile()` method.

+### APIs

+If you need more granular approach and know the ins and outs of this package, you may use the below APIs to get the underneath file object and file model to interact with them further.

+#### getFile()

+`Filepond::field()->getFile()` method returns the file object same as the Laravel's `$request->file()` object.
+For multiple uploads, it will return an array of uploaded file objects.
+You can then process the file manually any way you want.

+> *Note:* Processing the file object manually will not update the associated `Filepond` model which is used to keep track of the uploaded files.
+However the expired files will be cleaned up as usual by the scheduled command.
+It is recommended that you either call the [delete()](#delete) method or update the underlying model by calling [getModel()](#getModel) method after the processing is done.

+#### getModel()

+`Filepond::field()->getModel()` method returns the underlying Laravel `Filepond` model for the given field.
+This is useful when you have added some custom fields to update in the published migration file for your need.

 ### Traits